nest/livecd-scripts/README.txt

 A typical workflow would involve running the `bootstrap_workdir` script, then `enter_chroot` with `install_packages` as a parameter, then `enter_chroot` alone and finally, when satisfied, `master_image`.

+/!\ After initial bootstrapping of the chroot, do a dist-upgrade, but beware upgrading kernel packages!
+This stuff can cause substantial breakage!
+For instance, many kernel modules might not work anymore.
+If you want to upgrade to the next point release, just re-bootstrap the whole thing instead.

+To make sure apt-get doesn't upgrade the packages, put them on hold this way:

+    echo linux-firmware hold | dpkg --set-selections
+    echo linux-generic-pae hold | dpkg --set-selections
+    echo linux-image-generic-pae hold | dpkg --set-selections
+    echo linux-headers-generic-pae hold | dpkg --set-selections

+/!\ You might wish to remove BLCR, pulled in by OpenMPI, since it's know to break upgrades:

+    apt-get remove --purge blcr-dkms

 /!\ To remove the choice to install Ubuntu on bootup:

 a) Proper way: rebuild gfxboot-theme-ubuntu with gfxboot-theme-ubuntu-no-ubiquity.patch, take bootlogo out and then put it into /isolinux.